learn-co-students/refactoring-views-with-helpers-lab-v-000/README.md

 In this lab, we're going to augment our song library to show the artists associated with songs, and use helpers to display different links based on whether or not a song is associated with an artist.

-When we add songs to or library, we want to be sure to include the artist so that we can keep things organized.
+When we add songs to our library, we want to be sure to include the artist so that we can keep things organized.
 Sometimes, however, we might be in a hurry and don't know the artist off the top of our heads, so we leave it blank.

 When we display the song library, we want to include the artist, but if there's no artist associated, we want to prompt the user to add one, because we don't want to contribute to the global iTunes library "Unknown Artist" epidemic.